Why Join ROTC?

 The nation’s largest source of merit-based college scholarships.
 Includes full-tuition scholarship, monthly subsistence allowance, and funds for textbooks.

-Traditionally a four-year program, however it can be completed in just two years.
+Traditionally a four-year program, however it can be completed in as little as just two years.

 Reserves or National Guard soldiers may be able to complete the ROTC program in two years while you serve with your unit.